 New England Patriots and Philadelphia Eagles: Super Bowl XXXIX and Super Bowl LII

-The Patriots have shown up on this list quite a bunch.
-While the Giants had Brady’s number in two Super Bowl meetings, their divisional counterpart Philadelphia Eagles split the series.
+Uncoincidentally, the Patriots have shown up on this list quite a bunch.
+While the Giants had Brady’s number in two Super Bowl meetings, their divisional counterpart, the Philadelphia Eagles, split the series.

 In Super Bowl XXXIX, Brady and the Pats defeated the Donovan McNabb-led Eagles 24-21.
-Patriots wide receiver Deion Branch hauled in 11 receptions (tied for third-most in a Super Bowl) for 133 yards, playing a crucial role in the win.
+New England wide receiver Deion Branch caught 11 passes (tied for third-most in a Super Bowl) for 133 scoreless yards.
+The pass-catcher played a vital role in the outcome, demonstrated by his earning MVP honors.

-Playing defense felt like it was optional in Super Bowl LII.
+Playing defense felt optional in Super Bowl LII.
 The Eagles allowed 33 points but also scored a whopping 41 points.
 The 74 combined points are good for the second-highest-scoring Super Bowl in NFL history.

 Moreover, one of the most memorable plays in Super Bowl history occurred during this contest.
-The play now known as the “Philly Special,” which ended with quarterback Nick Foles on the receiving end of a touchdown pass from tight end Trey Burton, will forever be remembered as one of the boldest play calls made on the game’s biggest stage.
+The “Philly Special” ended with quarterback Nick Foles catching a touchdown pass from tight end Trey Burton.
+That will forever be remembered as one of the boldest plays on the game’s biggest stage, especially at the moment it was called.

 San Francisco 49ers and Kansas City Chiefs: Super Bowl LIV and Super Bowl LVIII

-Fast forward to the present day, the 49ers and Chiefs are set to meet in the Super Bowl for the second time in four seasons.
-In 2019, it was Mahomes and Kansas City who emerged victorious after outscoring San Francisco 21-0 in the fourth quarter.
+The 49ers and Chiefs are the most recent teams to meet in the Super Bowl at least twice.
+In 2019, Mahomes and Kansas City emerged victorious after outscoring San Francisco 21-0 in the fourth quarter.